On the density of strongly minimal algebraic vector fields: Preliminaries

 where $y,y',\ldots, y^{(n)}$ are the coordinates on $\mathrm{Jet}^n(\mathbb{A}^1)$.
 We then say that $(X,v)$ is a {\em geometric model of the autonomous equation $(E)$}.
-By the extension of Kolchin's primitive element theorem of \cite{Pogudin}, primitive rational functions always exist and hence every (non-identically zero) algebraic vector field is the geometric model of some autonomous differential equation.
+By the extension of Kolchin's primitive element theorem from \cite{Pogudin}, primitive rational functions do exist assuming $(X,v)$ admits no nonconstant rational first integral.
 Conversely, two geometric models of the same autonomous equation are birationally equivalent in the following sense.}

-\begin{definition} A {\em rational dominant} morphism of algebraic vector fields denoted is a rational morphism $\phi: X \dashrightarrow Y$ such that on some non empty open set $U$ of $X$ (or equivalently on the open set of definition of $\phi$), Moreover, we say that $\phi$ is {\em birational} (resp. {\em{generically finite}}) if the underlying morphism $\phi$ has the same property. \end{definition}
+\begin{definition} A {\em rational} morphism of algebraic vector fields denoted $\phi : (X,v) \dashrightarrow (Y,w)$ is a rational morphism $\phi: X \dashrightarrow Y$ such that on some nonempty open set $U$ of $X$ (or equivalently on the open set of definition of $\phi$), Moreover, we say that $\phi$ is {\em birational}, {\em dominant} or {\em{generically finite}} if the underlying morphism $\phi$ has the corresponding property. \end{definition}